christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 **Explore:** What happens when you put a "+" sign in between a number and a string?
 Using more technical language, what does the *expression* `"Points: " + points` *evaluate* to (assuming that points is a variable of type Number)?

+###Give it a try!
+Play around with [this example](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/variable-declaration-and-assignment.fla) to help you understand how variables work.

 ##Functions